PAST DUE DISABILITY BENEFITS

 YOUR SSD APPLICATION DATE

-The first important date that determines your past due disability benefits is the date you apply for benefits.
+The first important date that determines when you get your past due SSD benefits is the date you file your application.

-When you file for Social Security benefits, you can receive past due benefits one year prior to the date of application.
-However, you must not have been working and you must be able to prove you were disabled during that time.
+When you file for SSD benefits, you can receive past due benefits one year prior to the date of application.
+However, you must not have been working.
+Additionally, you must be able to prove your medical condition kept you from working during that time.

 Because it can take the SSA up to 24 months to approve you for SSDI benefits, you may receive past due benefits.
 These are the benefits that are due to you because of your physical and mental conditions.
 However, not everyone receives past due benefits.
 For example, you can only receive past due benefits if you were disabled before the application date.

 For example, if the SSA judge finds your disability began 17 months prior to your application date, then you will receive 12 months of past due benefits.
 This accounts for the rule that you can receive benefits one year prior to the date of your SSD application.